 The technical aspects of a story are important.
 Therefore, use of Transformers-like contraptions must have a basis much stronger than “crazy doctor”.

 People cannot simply walk into the sanctum of a famous temple like Somnath.
 I grew up near Somnath.
 I know one cannot walk into the place as simply as portrayed in the book.
-Please do some groundwork.
+There are snipers stationed at the temple.
+Please visit the place once; do some groundwork.
 Also, expect chaos if you have people running into the temple with blood, gore and guns.

 The book could use some (read: at least two rounds each, of basic and substantive) editing.